The Bottleneck Moves Faster Than Your Model

 AI proposes.
 Humans review where confidence is low or stakes are high

 What this changes at enterprise scale: a call from November, a ticket from January, a note from February.
 Three different customers describing the same friction in three different languages across three different systems.
 Without structure, those three things are invisible to each other, processed by different people, generating at most a summary that gets read once.
 With structure, they cluster.
 The insight surfaces.
-The PM reviews it, confirms it, and the confidence it carries is not "I think" It is: here are the signals, here is the ARR attached to those accounts, here is the chain from what customers said to why we are building this.
+The PM reviews it, confirms it, and the confidence it carries is not "I think."
+It is: here are the signals, here is the ARR attached to those accounts, here is the chain from what customers said to why we are building this.

 At the scale some organizations run at, tens of thousands of signals per month flowing across Gong, Zendesk, and Notion, the discovery problem is not "how do we read more?"
 It is: when the gem surfaces in call 4,000, do we have the structure to see it?